HyperloopatVCU/FlightComputer/docs/README.md

 ## DISCLAIMER
 ------------------------------------
 This is a **prototype** of the program for the main computer.
-The real program is written in C and is currently still in contruction.
+The real program is written in C and is currently still in construction.
 Although this is a prototype, it works exactly like the real version just slower.
-By natural of the language, python is slower than C but python is much faster to develop which is why it is common to prototype projects in python and write them in C later.
+By natural of the language, python is slower than C but python is much faster to develop which is why it is common to prototype projects in python and write them later in C later.
 Python unfortunately has a feature called the GIL.
 This prevents python programs from running different threads parallel to each other on multiple CPU cores.
 This is also why the real program is being written in C. If the real